ros-ukraine/learning/README.md

 docker pull rosukraine/learning:xenial-kinetic
 ```

-*Please note: On OS Windows switch you Docker to Linux containers mode*
+*Please note: On OS Windows you should switch your Docker Engine to Linux containers mode*

 Launch docker container using the following command
 ```bash